amrwc/derulo/README.md

 Tested on High Sierra and Mojave.
 Admin privileges are not required.
 Common raster image types, such as JPG, PNG, BMP, GIF (they'll be still), etc. are supported.

+_Please note that the script sometimes has to be run twice._

 1. Open Terminal.app

    - press `cmd + space`,